 Rationale: Content and terms associated with content that violate our Community Guidelines may be limited across our platform to promote safety within the app.

 Related to the elections:This may include redirecting terms associated with hate speech, incitement to violence, or disinformation around voter fraud, such as ballot harvesting.

-Our approach: Reduce content discoverability, including by redirecting search results or making such content ineligible for recommendation into anyone’s For You feed
+Our approach: Reduce content discoverability, including by limiting or redirecting search results or making some content ineligible for recommendation into anyone’s For You feed

 Rationale: Our recommendation system is designed with safety in mind.
 Some content – including spam, videos under review, or reviewed content depicting things that may be shocking to a general audience that hasn’t opted in to such content – may not be eligible for recommendation.